-With Google My Business reviews, you do have to sign-in to Google to leave a review.
+With Google Business Profile reviews, you do have to sign in to Google to leave a review.
 This is often seen as an extra hurdle the customer/client must jump through to leave the review.
 It can be off-putting however you do have the opportunity to make this process easier by guiding them through it.

 At White Chalk Road we will help clients put together a ‘Please leave us a review’ handout which they can email or physically hand to customers to guide the customer through the process of leaving a review.